 All users of our products must be validated by email to use the application.
 Once verified, users will be required to provide a secure, policy-driven password before they can access the platform.
 Password complexity is configurable by your administrator using application settings.

 In addition, administrators can enable Single Sign-On (SSO) using SAML2.0 for supporting Identity Provider (idP) services including Azure Active Directory, Okta, and Ping Identity to ensure easy application access for users already authenticated by their corporate system.

 Every Contract Logix employees is thoroughly background checked and participates in routine privacy and security awareness training as well as regulatory training such as HIPAA compliance.
 Background checks include personal credit report, 7-year county criminal check, misc. court records search, federal criminal check, domestic terror watchlist, social security number trace, national criminal database check, sex offender list check, and employment history verification.

 Contract Logix provides application and service-level controls required to support your data deletion and archiving policies.
 It allows you to set your requirements or policies around how your data should be deleted and archived.
 Further, only users with the appropriate role-based permissions can restore your data directly within the application.
 Contract Logix maintains your data using industry best practices.
 This includes providing industry-leading, real-time back-up file access for your administrator or privileged users.
 All back-ups utilize AES-256 bit encryption.

 Contract Logix’ Secure Software Development Life Cycle (S-SDLC) integrates our development process with a “security-first” approach.
 Contract Logix has been third-party verified to be in compliance with the NIST 800-171 Cyber Security Framework (CSF).
 We use a third-party enterprise application security platform to continuously monitor the live production environment and identify any vulnerabilities in the application.
 These systems assess the technical vulnerabilities, including the Open Web Application Security Project’s (OWASP) Top 10 list.

 Third-party penetration testing is performed prior to every major software release with all critical and high-level issues resolved prior to the software being approved for release.
-Penetration testing is performed a minimum of two times annually, or as required by major release schedules.
+Penetration testing is performed annually, or as required by major release schedules.
 In addition, continual source code reviews are performed by our qualified personnel.